Most people do not get burned by peptides because they picked the wrong compound. They get burned because they bought from the wrong vendor.

 3. Purity Numbers That Make Sense

 For most peptides, you should expect purity around 98% or higher.
-That's not a magic number, but it is a practical benchmark.
-Anything vague like "high purity" without a number is useless.
+That is not a magic number, but it is a practical benchmark.
+Anything vague like high purity without a number is useless.

 4. Sterility and Endotoxin Control

 This gets ignored way too often.
-A peptide can test well for purity and still be a bad buy if injectable peptide handling is sloppy.
+A peptide can test well for purity and still be a bad buy if injectable handling is sloppy.
 Sterility matters.
 Endotoxin control matters.
 Clean filling matters.
-If a vendor sells injectables and says nothing about any of that, I don't love it.
+If a vendor sells injectables and says nothing about any of that, I do not love it.

 5. Reputation That Exists Outside Their Own Website

-Look for repeated signs of trust: buyers mention consistent packaging, orders arrive cold-packed when needed, labels match the COA, and customer support does not vanish when there's a problem.
+Look for repeated signs of trust: buyers mention consistent packaging, orders arrive properly packed, labels match the COA, and customer support does not vanish when there is a problem.

 That last part sounds boring.
-It isn't.
+It is not.
 Vendor quality shows up in boring details long before it shows up in marketing.

 Certified Peptides vs Sketchy Peptides: Fast Comparison